GaloisInc/ivory/ivory-tutorial/tutorial.md

   body $
     do additional <- gen_rand max_additional
        health     <- deref (ref ~> hp)
-       let damage = base + additional
+       damage     <- assign (base + additional)
        store (ref ~> hp) ((damage >? health) ?
 (0,health - damage))
 ```

-Now we need to be able to invoke the heal spell.
+Now we need to be able to cast the heal spell.
 Let's implement that
 as a procedure again, called `heal_spell`.
 Given a character struct,
 this function adds `25%` of that character's maximum health back, but
 only if they have at least 10 mp available.
 We can reuse the